ComBEE-UW-Madison/PythonStudyGroup/README.md

 - April 16, 2024
 - April 30, 2024

+This semester is facilitated by Madeline Topf.

 [Click here](https://github.com/ComBEE-UW-Madison/PythonStudyGroup) to see our previous lessons.

 ## Previous Semesters' Meetings
-This semester is facilitated by [.....]
 Special thanks to the [past leaders of python study group](Archive/Past_Leaders.md)!

 ### Notes and other info